Clinical EEG & Neuroscience Journal Conferences Resources Member Login The ECNS Society

 Wednesday, September 9

-Clinical Training Workshop: CEU awarded per workshop: $75.00 per workshop
+Clinical Training Workshop: CEU/CE awarded per workshop: $75.00 per workshop

-(These training workshops are intended to offer basic orientation/training information and skills for general knowledge and/or as prep for taking examinations- these workshop will provide direct demonstration of acquisition and analyses techniques)
+(These training workshops are intended to offer basic orientation/training information and skills for general knowledge and/or as prep for taking examinations- these workshops will provide direct demonstration of acquisition and analyses techniques)

 • intended to offer basic orientation/training information and skills for general knowledge and/or as preparation for taking examinations